 Another option is to stop using PEAP-MSCHAPv2 and replace it with the EAP-TLS authentication protocol.
 This protocol allows organizations to replace credentials with certificates for network security.
 With EAP-TLS, the risk of over-the-air credential theft is null because no credentials are sent over-the-air.
 Certificates are sent through the encrypted EAP tunnel and cannot be intercepted by a MITM attack.
 Additionally, certificates are tied to the identity of the user and device and cannot be stolen or removed from the device.

 EAP-TLS also provides a far superior end-user experience, primarily by eliminating the burdens associated with using passwords.
 You can eliminate password change policies that reset all network devices and require users to reconnect their many devices.
 In contrast, certificates are preset to expire after a chosen interval.
 This timeframe can be as long or short as the organization desires.
 Devices equipped with certificates also authenticate and connect to the network faster because there are significantly less steps to authenticate a certificate compared to credentials.
+Some organizations opt to ease the transition to certificate authentication by implementing SecureW2’s simultaneous support for PEAP and EAP-TLS.
+College of William & Mary chose to enroll all incoming students for certificate-based authentication while phasing out credentials in stages with existing users.

 The JoinNow Suite, in addition to many other useful features, can properly configure security essentials, such as server certificate validation, on a wide range of BYOD platforms (Windows, Mac, iOS, Android, Linux, Kindle Fire, and more).
 Rather than going through a risky and difficult process of manually configuring their personal devices, users can rest assured that they are onboarding in the easiest and most secure manner possible.
 It also provides a world-class PKI, allowing organizations to easily deploy EAP-TLS certificate-based authentication on their campus.